CollectionBuilder/collectionbuilder.github.io/_includes/workshop/software.md

 Most people keep their email public, however, if you are concerned about privacy, check GitHub's tips to [hide your email](https://help.github.com/articles/about-commit-email-addresses/){:target="_blank"}.
 {% endcapture %}
 {% include bootstrap/alert.md text=commit color="secondary" %}
+{% endcapture %}
+{% include bootstrap/card.md text=gitconfig header="Configure Git" %}

+{% capture gitdesk %}
 If you are new to using Git and GitHub, we'd also recommend you install [GitHub Desktop](https://desktop.github.com/){:target="_blank"} using the default options.
 This will help you visualize and implement some of the git processes that often seem non-intuitive.
+{% endcapture %}
+{% include bootstrap/card.md text=gitdesk header="Install GitHub Desktop" %}

 {:.py-4 .mt-4 #ruby}
 ***

 ## 3. Install Ruby

-[Ruby](https://www.ruby-lang.org/en/){:target="_blank"} is programming language popular with web applications.
+[Ruby](https://www.ruby-lang.org/en/){:target="_blank"} is a programming language popular with web applications.
 **_You do not need to know anything about Ruby_**, but you do need it to run Jekyll on your system!

 Jekyll requires a Ruby version that is greater than 2.4.0.